 Can I reactivate an experiment after it has finished?

-Not at this time.
-Google does not allow you to reactive, you can convert into the campaign you were running it against, but reactivation is not currently an option.
+Google does not allow you to reactivate at this time, though you can convert into the campaign you were running it against.

 What should I allocate for the budget of the experiment?

-Similar to determine how long you should set the duration of the experiment, you want to ensure you are allowing an adequate budget to be able to obtain the data to evaluate performance.
-It is recommended that you split the budget 50/50 with the campaign you are comparing against, to allow for a more apparent A/B test.
+Similar to determining how long the duration of the experiment should be, you want to ensure you’re allowing an adequate budget to be able to obtain the data to evaluate performance.
+It’s recommended that you split the budget 50/50 with the campaign you are comparing against to allow for a more apparent A/B test.

-- only one experiment can be running at one time
+Only one experiment can be running at a time.